bplenzen/morgan-bowl/docs/setup/QUICK_START.md

 Your pipeline is now scheduled to run **every Tuesday at 6:00 AM**.

-### What Happens Next Week (Oct 21)?
+### What Happens Next Week?

 On Tuesday morning:

 1. GitLab wakes up at 6 AM
 2. Runs `weekly_ingestion.py`
-3. Script sees week 7 is complete
+3. Script detects current week
-4. Ingests week 7 data
+4. Ingests new week data
 5. Updates DBT models
 6. Runs all tests
 7. Stores updated database

 You don't have to do anything! ✨

+---

+## 📚 What's Next?

+For comprehensive next steps and future development plans, see:

+📚 **[`docs/releases/NEXT_STEPS.md`](../releases/NEXT_STEPS.md)** - Complete guide to what to do next

+This includes:
+- Adding advanced analytics (injury analysis, draft performance)
+- Deploying dashboards
+- Setting up notifications
+- And much more!

+---

 ## 🐛 Troubleshooting